Hypophthalmus marginatus

 Hypophthalmus marginatus, commonly called the Mapará, is a species of demersal potamodromous catfish of the family Pimelodidae that is native to Amazon and Orinoco River basins of Brazil, Peru and major rivers of French Guiana and Suriname.

 Description

-It grows to a length of 55.0 cm.
-Caudal fin deeply forked with black tips.
-Body silvery.
-Barbels are grey to black.
+It grows to a length of 55 cm.

 Ecology

 A parasite of the esophageal musculature, Kudoa amazonica was found from the fish.